jmarsik/rsInternationalSettings/README.md

 ##Changelog

+######v0.4
+More changes in the method of setting of the values, previous attempt failed when changing the user locale, because it looks like that the Set-Culture PowerShell cmdlet doesn't work under LocalSystem user account (used by default by DSC) and also when launched via DSC under any account!
+So I tried to use the trick with scheduled job to discover problems with registering this scheduled job under LocalSystem account :) The only combination left was running DSC resource under other than LocalSystem account and using the scheduled job trick in the resource's code.
+Aaaand ... it worked!
+Hurray!

+######v0.3
+Completely refactored and changed rsUserLocale resource, separated date, time and numbers formatting user locale from UI user locale, changed method of setting of the values, cleaned up copying from current user to other users and the template for new users.

 ######v0.2
-Added support for setting manual peer list for NTP servers in rsTime using the PeerList variable
+Added support for setting manual peer list for NTP servers in rsTime using the PeerList variable.
 ######v0.1
 Added support for setting time zone, culture, system local and all local (including default) user profile settings.

 ####To-do:
-Add support for provision of an optional time server parameter
+Add support for provision of an optional time server parameter.

 ##Syntax##